danjulio/tCam/tCam/readme.md

 #### Important Notes

 1. Never connect USB Power to tCam-Mini when it is attached to gCore.
 Doing so will back-power gCore and will damage it and/or the battery.
 Only connect USB power to gCore.
+2. Be very careful with the tCam-Mini when soldering the header.
+The Lepton is very fragile and it is easy to damage the shutter with too much pressure (I know...).
+Probably best if you carefully remove it before soldering on the header and then carefully re-install it (making sure it is fully inserted into the socket) before installing tCam-Mini into the enclosure.
-2. Remember to remove the jumper when removing tCam-Mini from gCore if you wish to use it with WiFi again and then re-install it before re-attaching to gCore (I forgot this all the time...).
+3. Remember to remove the jumper when removing tCam-Mini from gCore if you wish to use it with WiFi again and then re-install it before re-attaching to gCore (I forgot this all the time...).

 ### Enclosures
 Two simple enclosure designs in included in this repository, one designed to be cut on a laser cutter and one designed to be 3D printed.